cmprsk/valkyrie/about.md

 Complete documentation for this project can be found in a public repository [here](http://github.com/fhcflx/valkyrie/).

 Trial was activated in 06/01/2016.
+Patient accrual has not begin yet (as for 06/30/2016).

 To design this static site, I used [Jekyll](https://jekyllrb.com) and hosted it at [Github Pages ](https://pages.github.com/) .
-Insoiration came from [Carl Boettiger](http://www.carlboettiger.info/index.html) and his [**open lab notebook**](http://www.carlboettiger.info/2012/09/28/Welcome-to-my-lab-notebook.html).
+Inspiration came from [Carl Boettiger](http://www.carlboettiger.info/index.html) and his [**open lab notebook**](http://www.carlboettiger.info/2012/09/28/Welcome-to-my-lab-notebook.html).
 The general idea was to create a trial compliant with ([open notebook science](https://en.wikipedia.org/wiki/Open_notebook_science)), a true [open science clinical trial](https://github.com/fhcflx/valkyrie) that will foster the clinical research implementation of [open science](https://en.wikipedia.org/wiki/Open_science).

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)